 One important note here is that you want very little olive oil.
 If you add too much oil, your sink will look greasy instead of shiny.
 If you do add too much, you can use a clean towel to wipe some of the oil away.

-Another note is that, while olive oil can make the steel look great, you should only use it in the sink.
+Another note is that, while olive oil can make the steel look great, you should only use it to buff the sink.
 Wiping down the handles and faucet will leave an oily residue that you don’t want on your hands when you’re trying to wash your hands or get a glass of water.

 Voila, a clean sink!